Financially feral.

 The blue bubbles kept popping up, and with each one, the group chat started to reek of curated nonsense and performative enthusiasm.
 It wasn't about finding the vibe.
 It was about confirming she had one.

 After about the fourth tagline was sent, it stopped feeling like a group chat and started feeling like a pitch meeting for a rebrand no one asked for.
-She was the CEO of Vibes Inc., sipping an adaptogen latte, and we were the underpaid marketing interns tossing out phrases like "ethereal librarian chic" and "depressed coquette with a skincare routine," hoping something would stick before we started getting ready to go out.
+She was the CEO of Vibes Inc., and we were the underpaid marketing interns tossing out phrases like "ethereal librarian chic" and "depressed coquette with a skincare routine," hoping something would stick before we started getting ready to go out.

 As if being a person wasn't hard enough, we, as a society, went ahead and turned it into a business.
 Social media used to be about staying in touch.
 But now it feels more like we're all running personal PR campaigns.
 We spend our days gathering a nation of meaningful things that we hope represent who we are.
 People don't just “post" anymore.
 No. They build brand loyalty.
 And I, for my life, didn't understand who my friend was building this loyalty for, considering the fact that, for the past three years, we've only spoken to the same six people.